 “I was too,” she said.
 “The thing is, I’m not anymore.
 I still think about him, the man he was before he was lost.
 I loved that man, but I had to let him go.
-My time with him made me who I am now, and your time with Keaira, and the loss you suffered, it’s who makes you who you are now.
+My time with him made me who I am now, and your time with Marjan, and the loss you suffered, it’s who makes you who you are now.
 You know the pain of loss, and you want to stop others from feeling it too.
 That’s a good thing.
 That’s not something to undo!”

 “We can save him too,” I said.
 “We can go back—”

+I felt a tear run down my face.
 “I’m the reason she died,” I mumbled, trying to choke back the emotions.

 I knew she was right, my heart ached with the truth.

 I looked at Surfal and saw the horse struggling to stand.
 I wondered about Evanor, trapped in the cage and nearly dead.
 Would I be there to save her?
 Could I really keep things right?
 I looked down at the spell, and despite the pain within, I started to close the tome.